I was a member of Metropak when I was at Edinburgh College Of Art in 1978.

 Who's got number one?

 But it's alright.
 The recorded songs are finding an audience all over the world on the digital music platforms and the original vinyl records are sought after and sell for surprisingly high prices.
 It would be counter productive to push people to the recordings because what is represented by the recordings is not a full repertoire.
 Better to let people come across the existing recordings themselves where the music can fit into a playlist for example on a scale or proportion that suits the listener.
-Ironically, now that everyone knows who the heroes are it is Metropak's obscurity that generates much of what interest there is in the band.
+Ironically, now that everyone knows who the music heroes are it is Metropak's obscurity that generates much of what interest there is in the band.
 Probably it's all best left at that (he says having just published a blog about it all) Ha!

 Stephen Harrison, 6th July 2018, Edinburgh.
 Updated December 2019 and January 2020.